adithirgis/pollucheck/README.md

 Works for Indian Air Quality Data!

-PR for suggestions and feedback!
+PR for suggestions, features and feedback!